 |Adjustments||Not Seasonally Adjusted|

-The wholesale price index (WPI) is an indicator designed to measure the changes in the price levels of commodities that flow into the wholesale trade intermediaries.
+For the Philippines, the General Wholesale Price Index (GWPI) is an indicator designed to measure the changes in the price levels of commodities that flow into the wholesale trade intermediaries.
 The index is a vital guide in economic analysis and policy formulation, and as basis for price adjustments in business contracts and projects.
 It is also intended to serve as an additional source of information for comparison in the international front.

 II.
 SCOPE AND COVERAGE